drift-labs/v2-teacher/source/index.html.md

 In order to receive fees, builders are required to have an existing Drift account, as well as set up a `RevenueShareAccount`

 ## User initialization
-### BuilderShareEscrow Account
+### RevenueShareEscrow Account

 ```ts
 await userClient.initializeRevenueShareEscrow(takerAuthority, numOrders)
 ```

-Each taker/user must initialize a `BuilderShareEscrow` account before they are able to start paying builder fees.
+Each taker/user must initialize a `RevenueShareEscrow` account before they are able to start paying builder fees.
 In practice this is an on boarding step provided by the builder.

 `numOrders` should be large enough to hold all open orders that the taker will have at any point.
+Since a user can have multiple subaccounts, it's recommended for builders to set `numOrders` to be more than 8.

 ### Builder approval